More at rubyonrails.org:

 If you have a singular resource, you will need to call resource and resolve for it to work with form_with:

-When you're using STI (single-table inheritance) with your models, you can't rely on record identification on a subclass if only their parent class is declared a resource.
+When you're using single-table inheritance with your models, you can't rely on record identification on a subclass if only their parent class is declared a resource.
 You will have to specify :url, and :scope (the model name) explicitly.

-If you have created namespaced routes, form_with has a nifty shorthand for that too.
-If your application has an admin namespace then
+If you have namespaced routes, form_with has a shorthand for that.
+For example, if your application has an admin namespace:

 form_with model: [:admin, @article]